gongzhitaao/js-calc/README.md

-Javascript Caculator
+Javascript Calculator
 ====================

-A caculator implemented in javascript.
+A calculator implemented in javascript.

 Feature
 -------